Will Akshay Kumars' son soon make his Bollywood debut? Here's what the Selfiee star has to say - ExBulletin

 Will Akshay Kumars’ son soon make his Bollywood debut?
 Here’s what the Selfiee star has to say

-Bollywood is one of those areas where the acting legacy keeps growing and being carried on from generation to generation.
-Fans are always interested to know whether the legacy of their favorite stars will be carried on by their children or not.
-It goes without saying that Akshay Kumar is one of the most beloved actors in Bollywood.
-Fans love seeing him on the big screen and currently he is gearing up for the release of his next movie Selfiee which drops today.
+Bollywood is one of those disciplines where the acting legacy continues to grow and persevere from era to era.
+Fans are always wondering if their favorite stars’ legacy will be carried by their children or not.
+It goes without saying that Akshay Kumar is probably one of Bollywood’s most beloved actors.
+Fans love to see him on the big screen and currently he is gearing up for the release of his next movie Selfiee which is releasing immediately.
 During a recent event hosted by Aaj Tak, the actor was asked about his son Aarav’s early life.
-Scroll down to check his answer.
+Scroll down to test his answer.

 Akshay Kumar on his son’s early life

 Every senior actor is often asked about their kids making their Bollywood debut.
-After the kids of most Akshay Kumars-era actors had already decided to debut, that question had to be asked of the Selfiee star.
-During his recent interaction with the news portal, Khiladi Kumar was asked if his son Aarav will also enter the film industry like other child stars.
-To this question he replied, “Usko shauq nahi hai (He is not interested).”
-When pushed further by asking if he didn’t want his son to continue his legacy, Akshay said, “Mai bas chahta hu ke wo khush rahe (I just want my son to be happy).”
+After the children of many Akshay Kumars-era actors had already decided to debut, that question had to be asked of the Selfiee star.
+Throughout his current interaction with the news portal, Khiladi Kumar was asked if his son Aarav would even enter the movie industry like other child stars.
+To this question he replied, “Usko shauq nahi hai (he is not).”
+When further prodded by asking if he wouldn’t need his son to keep his legacy alive, Akshay advised, “Mai bas chahta hu ke wo khush rahe (I just need my son to be happy) .”

-Akshay Kumar is all set to be seen in Selfiee which hits theaters today, February 24.
-He will make his first on-screen collaboration with Emraan Hashmi in the film which is an official adaptation of the 2019 blockbuster Malayalam Driving License.
-He then has Base Miyan Chote Miyan alongside Tiger Shroff.
-The film, which features a stellar star cast including Prithviraj Sukumaran, Manushi Chhillar, Alaya F and others in the other key roles, is directed by Ali Abbas Zafar.
+Akshay Kumar is all set to be seen in Selfiee which hits theaters immediately on February 24.
+He will likely make his first on-screen collaboration with Emraan Hashmi in the film which is an official adaptation of the 2019 Malayalam blockbuster Driver’s License.
+He then Base Miyan Chote Miyan alongside Tiger Shroff.
+The film, which features a stellar star alongside Prithviraj Sukumaran, Manushi Chhillar, Alaya F and others in the other key roles, is directed by Ali Abbas Zafar.

 |